Low regularity solutions for the surface quasi-geostrophic front equation: Global well-posedness

 \section{Global well-posedness}

 In this section we prove global well-posedness for the SQG equation \eqref{SQG} with small and localized initial data.
 We use the wave packet method of Ifrim-Tataru, which is systematically described in \cite{ITpax}.
+This section is companion to Section 6 in \cite{SQGzero}.